TimGrt/Ansible-Best-Practices/docs/development/git.md

 $ git commit -m "Added tasks to configure Postgres High-Availability."
 ```

-As the last step, before pushing your changes to the upstream repository and opening a *merge request*, ensure that the latest changes from the *dev* branch (which were made by others during your feature development) are also in your branch and no merge conflicts arise.
+As the last step, before pushing your changes to the UR and opening a *merge request*, ensure that the latest changes from the *dev* branch (which were made by others during your feature development) are also in your branch and no merge conflicts arise.
 Do the following steps:

 ```bash